April 29-July 12, 2019

-The course will run from July 10 to September 22, 2017, and is completely online.
+The course will run from April 29 to July 12, 2019, and is completely online.
 An orientation handout will be provided via email to all fully enrolled and paid participants a week before the start of the course.
 This handout will provide an overview of the course content and the online course environment.
 There are no required meeting dates or times.

 This course has been developed in collaboration with the Division of Public Health Nutrition Services Branch, Department of Health and Human Services, North Carolina, and the North Carolina Institute for Public Health, Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.